romeerez/orchid-orm/packages/docs/src/guide/columns-schema.md

 })

 const someTable = db('someTable', (t) => ({
-  createdAt: t.timestamp(),
+  datetime: t.timestamp(),
+  ...t.timestamps(),
 }))

 const record = await someTable.take()
-// createdAt is parsed and it has a proper TS type: const isDate: Date = record.createdAt
+// `datetime` is parsed and it has a proper TS type: const isDate1: Date = record.datetime
+// createdAt and updatedAt are defined by ...t.timestamps() and they use the output of custom timestamp() const isDate2: Date = record.createdAt const isDate3: Date = record.updatedAt
 ```

 For ORM: